 Before joining Urban, Woluchem was an intern with the Lawrenceville Corporation, a local community development enterprise, and a research associate at Fourth Economy Consulting, a national economic development consulting company.

 Woluchem graduated magna cum laude from the University of Pittsburgh, earning a BS with honors in economics and a minor in French.
-While there, she researched Chicago's historically segregated housing markets as well as international fertility trends among the poor.
+While there, she researched Chicago’s historically segregated housing markets and international fertility trends among the poor.
 She also attended the School for International Training in Geneva, Switzerland, and Rabat, Morocco, where she studied global health and development policy, and presented independent research on interventions for smallholder agriculture.